Skip to main content

 • Labour Force Survey — monthly employment and wage data

-Median income is generally more useful than average income because a small number of very high earners can skew the average upward, making it appear higher than what most people actually earn.
+When comparing your salary, use median income rather than average — a small number of very high earners skew the average upward, making it appear higher than what most Canadians actually earn.

 Income by Province